harveybc/preprocessor/README_sliding_window.md

 ## Description

-This agent loads an standardized observation dataset on a gym environment, reads observations from it and executes actions based on the output of a Keras model used as feature extractor, and a neat-python pre-optimized neural network used as action controller.
+Uses sklearn.preprocessing.StandardScaler to standardize features by removing the mean and scaling to unit variance.

-Exports a csv containing the agent state (balance, equity, orders status) and the trading history.
+Exports the standarization configuration for use on other datasets.
+Usable both from command line and from class methods.

-The agent is implemented in the AgentDeep class, it has methods for loading a dataset on a simulation environment, performing steps of the simulation and d it and producing an output dataset and a configuration file that can be loaded and applied to another dataset, please see [test_agent_deep](https://github.com/harveybc/agent/blob/master/tests/standardizer/test_standardizer.py).
+The standardizer is implemented in the Standardizer class, it has methods for loading a dataset, standardizing it and producing an output dataset and a configuration file that can be loaded and applied to another dataset, please see [test_standarizer](https://github.com/harveybc/preprocessor/blob/master/tests/standardizer/test_standardizer.py).
 It can also be used via command line.

 ## Installation